4383/4383.github.io/_posts/2026-01-07-The-Illusion-of-Forced-Virtue.markdown

 ---
 layout: post
 title:  "The Illusion of Forced Virtue: Why True Morality Requires Freedom"
 description: "Are good deeds performed under duress truly moral?
 When an action is compelled, can we still consider it virtuous or ethical?
-This fundamental question challenges the very nature of our societal struc"
+This fundamental question challenges the very nature of our societal structure"
 date:   2026-01-07 20:29:50 +0100
 image: morale.png
 categories: ["Libertarianism", "moral", "ethic", "justice"]